successible/workout/README.md

-This a public repository designed for testing my application, documentthat.dev.
+This a public repository designed for testing our application, `documentthat.dev`.

 `documentthat.dev` leverages the fantastic `milkdown` [^1] and `isomorphic-git` libraries [^2].